LMCache: An Efficient KV Cache Layer for Enterprise-Scale LLM Inference: Evaluation

 As shown in Figure~\ref{fig:remote-backend}, \name consistently outperforms all baselines across different QPS levels, providing 1.3--3$\times$ improvement in inference throughput.
 The improvement comes from the fact that the remote backend can store far more KV cache than CPU memory, thereby achieving higher cache hit ratios.

 We note, however, that loading KV cache from the remote backend introduces greater latency than loading from CPU memory, since the remote backend has a much lower bandwidth.
 As a result, the loading delay may even surpass the prefill delay, particularly when the input context is short or model is small, as prefilling is too fast in such cases—a scenario that we will demonstrate later in~\ref{subsec:sens_study}.
+Thus, adaptive decisions between KV cache loading and prefilling need to be made when KV cache resides in a remote storage server.